CBD For Pain Relief Survey Results

 The ideal product for you to try depends on whether you prefer an ingestible or whether you prefer a topical.

 Ingestible CBD products, like CBD Oil, CBD oil filled soft gels, or CBD Gummies, are very popular and have been found to be effective for some.
 If you’re new to CBD, it’s best to start with a low serving size (commonly referred to as “dosage”) and gradually increase it as needed.
 On average, human CBD studies have reported a CBD dose of up to 1,500 mg per day to be well tolerated.1 As a new user, 1,500 mg per day is too high and should not be your starting dose unless approved by your doctor.
-Start with a much lower amount, somewhere between 10mg-40mg per day and see how you feel after a month.
-Within that month, you may try gradually increasing the amount by a serving size or two.
-Wait at least a week or two so you can see how you feel and decide from there.
+Start with the product’s suggested serving size indicated on the label to determine whether that amount works for you.
+If after some time, you don’t feel a noticeable different, you may opt to gradually increase the amount by a serving size or two and continue to gradually do so over time.

 No matter the amount taken, rest assured that no amount of CBD will make you feel “high” like marijuana would.
 As to CBD addiction, it’s been reported that CBD has no potential for abuse or dependence, including any withdrawal side effects or symptoms.3

 Keep in mind that your chances of having to increase or decrease the amount should be expected as part of your CBD experience.
 No two people are the same and the amount of CBD that’s right for you is just as unique as you.
 Monitor how it makes you feel and adjust accordingly.